 If you are a tenant interested in renting a condominium unit, you can find important information about your rights and responsibilities in our booklet Renting a Condominium.

-Information You Must Give the Condominium Board
+Information You Must Give the Condominium Corporation

 - Your intention to rent your unit, including an address where you can be personally served with documents and how much rent you will be charging the tenant.